 All unused pins can be left open unless otherwise indicated.
-For better system EMC performance, it is recommended that all unused pins are tied to system digital ground and flooded with copper to improve ground shielding.
+For better system EMC performance, it is recommended that all unused pins are tied to system digital ground with pull-down resistor and flooded with copper to improve ground shielding.